 9. The uses of pit boards or colored flashlights are prohibited.

 10. Hartford Speedway officials reserve the right to add weight to any location or impose a handicap at any time should any single car or driver dominate the division.

-10. One gauge legal 500 CFM 4412 Holley unaltered carburetor is required.
+9. One gauge legal 500 CFM 4412 Holley unaltered carburetor is required.
 The track reserves the right for carburetors to be claimed and/or changed for competitive analysis and/or inspection.
-Any other alterations to the body of the carburetor, internal working mechanisms, venturis, throttle play and/or any other part and/or component of the carburetor will not be permitted.
 Choke blade may be removed.

 1. Stock automatic or manual transmission, mini clutch allowed.